 Dr. Rachel Millner has been helping people recovery from eating disorders for over ten years.
 All of her work is rooted in Health at Every Size®, Body Trust®, Intuitive Eating, social justice, trauma-informed care, and fat positivity.

 This account is great to scroll through in those moments when you’re feeling down of like you just aren’t good enough.
 You’ll find quotes and pretty images here to help turn you’re frown upside down.

+So there you have it!
+Some of my favorite accounts.
 What are your favorite Instagram accounts?
-Let me know in the comments below.
+Let us know in the comments below.